 Kuwait’s support for the Palestinians does not stop there.
 On May 30, Kuwait blocked a US draft statement distributed to the member states at the Security Council regarding the launching of rockets by the Palestinian resistance from Gaza toward Israel and condemning Hamas.

 On May 31, Hamas praised Kuwait’s move to thwart the US draft statement, describing it as the true Arab position.
-Izzat Risheq, Hamas’ politburo member and head of its Arab relations bureau, thanked Kuwait on May 30, condemning the US draft text as being biased toward Israel.
+Izzat Risheq, Hamas’ political bureau member and head of its Arab relations bureau, thanked Kuwait on May 30, condemning the US draft text as being biased toward Israel.

 After the diplomatic standoff between Kuwait and the United States over the events in Gaza, the Kuwaiti daily Al-Rai on June 6 quoted an unnamed US diplomat as saying that a few days before in Washington, Kuwaiti Ambassador to the US Salem al-Sabah met with Jared Kushner, senior adviser to and son-in-law of President Donald Trump.
 The source said it was a short and stormy meeting that lasted five minutes.